-I've been on many winery tours but my visit to Brolio Castle and Barone Ricasoli Winery is one of the best I've experienced.
-At Barone Ricasoli you can taste wine, tour the castle museum and gardens, and eat at a good Osteria.
-The formula for Chianti Classico wine was invented here so Barone Ricasoli is a great place to start your tour of Chianti wineries.
+Even if you've done wine tours all over Italy or the world, a visit to Brolio Castle and Barone Ricasoli Winery should be on your bucket list.
+At Barone Ricasoli you can taste wine, tour the castle museum and gardens, and eat at a fine osteria.
+The formula for Chianti Classico wine was invented here, so Barone Ricasoli is a great place to start your tour of Chianti wineries.

 Barone Ricasoli Winery and Wine Tasting

 Barone Ricasoli Winery is the oldest winery in Italy and is believed to be the second oldest continuously running winery in the world.
 In 1872 Baron Bettino Ricasoli, known as the "Iron Baron", wrote the formula for Chianti Classico wine, which he developed after more than 30 years of research.
 Chianti Classico wine is made primarily from Sangiovese grapes with the addition of other grapes.

 Today, Barone Ricasoli Castello di Brolio is the largest winery in the Chianti Classico area, with 240 acres of vineyards and modern state-of-the-art wine-making facilities.
 It produces three million bottles of wine per year and its wines are exported all over the world.
 In addition to several Chianti Classico wines, the winery produces a very good white wine, a Rose', Vin Santo dessert wine, grappa, and olive oil.

 Wine tasting is offered in the wine shop welcome center.
 The tasting room is currently open every day of the week from April through October (except some holidays), reservations not necessary, and visitors can taste three wines for five euro (refunded if you buy a bottle of wine).
 Winery tours are available by advance booking.